cian1118/TCD/README.md

 # TCD
-Repository for college assignments and self study
+Repository for college assignments, homework and independent study.